What Types of Student Loans Are Available?

 Private parent loans are similar to private student loans, but with the parent as the only borrower.
 Some parents are unwilling to cosign a private student loan because it makes their credit history depend on the repayment behavior of the student.

 State student loans are made by state loan agencies.
-Some state loans are slightly less expensive than private student loans made by commercial lenders, some are not.
 Eligibility for state loans is usually restricted to state residents and students attending colleges and universities in the state.
-Some state loans, although credit-underwritten, offer the same rate to all eligible students regardless of differences in credit scores.
+Some state loans, although credit-underwritten, offer the same rate to all eligible students, regardless of differences in credit scores.

 Institutional student loans are made by colleges and universities to their own students.
 The terms are often similar to the terms of commercial private student loans.
 In some cases, institutional loans have been private-labeled versions of commercial loans.
 Some institutional loans offer a lower interest rate or partial loan forgiveness upon graduation.